On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Conclusions

-Now, using the Fourier-Motzkin procedure \cite{gamal-netinfotheory-2011}, the achievable rate in Theorem \ref{th:theorem_ach_weakint} is obtained.
-The choice of $R_{p1}'$ is discussed in Appendix \ref{sec:eqvocweakint}.\\ \textbf{Choice of $\ubold_1$ and $\ubold_2$}\\ The cooperative private auxiliary codewords $\ubold_i\:(i =1,2)$, are chosen such that the interference caused by the codeword $\ubold_j$ at receiver $i$ $(i \neq j)$ is nulled out completely.
+\textbf{Choice of $\ubold_1$ and $\ubold_2$}\\ The cooperative private auxiliary codewords $\ubold_i\:(i =1,2)$, are chosen such that the interference caused by the codeword $\ubold_j$ at receiver~$i$ $(i \neq j)$ is nulled out completely.
 This not only eliminates the interference caused by the cooperative private part, but also ensures secrecy of the cooperative private message.
 Choose $\underline{\xbold}_{cp}$, $\ubold_1$ and $\ubold_2$ to be jointly Gaussian, and such that

 where $\underline{v}_{1z} \triangleq\lsqb h_d \quad\quad-h_c \rsqb^{T}$, $\underline{v}_{2z} \triangleq \lsqb -h_c \quad\quad h_d \rsqb^{T}$ and $\mathbf{w}_{1z}$ and $\mathbf{w}_{2z}$ are independent Gaussian with variance $\sigma_{1z}^2$ and $\sigma_{2z}^2$, respectively.
 Recall that $\mathbf{w}_{iz}$ $(i=1,2)$ is the codeword representing the cooperative private message $w_{cpi}$ of transmitter $i$.
 The choice of $\sigma_{1z}^2$ and $\sigma_{2z}^2$ is discussed in the proof of Corollary \ref{cor:cor_ach_weakint} (Appendix \ref{sec:corappendweakintf}).